 According to the earliest Byzantine Christian tradition in the 4th century CE, the shore of the Sea of Galilee is identified as a place where Jesus and His disciples would often gather.

-On this site located on the northwestern shore of the Sea of Galilee, Catholic priests from Germany built a hostel for pilgrims in 1889.
+On this site located on the northwestern shore of the Sea of Galilee, Catholic Benedictine monks from Germany built a hostel for pilgrims in 1889.
 Later, the beautiful mosaics from the Byzantine St. Joseph's Church were discovered, dating from the 4th to 5th centuries.

 The Church of the Multiplication of the Loaves and Fishes was constructed at the same place in 1982, preserving the ancient mosaic floor.
 This site is traditionally accepted as the place where Jesus performed the miracle of the Feeding of the 5,000 with an abundant supply of food for the multitude from a boy’s lunch of 5 barley loaves and 2 fish.

-Lady Egeria, a pilgrim from Spain, visited the Land in the 4th century and mentions the church at the site where the faithful venerated the miracle of multiplication.
-The Gospel says:
+Lady Egeria, a pilgrim from Spain, visited the Holy Land in the 4th century and mentioned the church at the site where the faithful venerated the miracle of multiplication.